crheller/crheller.github.io/_projects/2_project.md

 ## <a name="basics"></a>The basics
 PCA is a linear dimensionality reduction method.
 The goal of dimensionalty reduction, in general, is to find a represenation of the original data which maintains the data's overall structure while reducing the number of dimensions needed to describe it.
 In the case of PCA, this is done by finding the ordered set of orthonormal **basis** vectors which capture the principal axes of variation in the original data.
-To reduce the dimensionality, we then discard the basis vectors which capture the least amount of variance and **transform** the orignal data by projecting it onto the remaining basis vectors.
-We can then **reconstruct** a "denoised", low-rank version of the original data.
+To reduce the dimensionality, the basis vectors which capture the least amount of variance are discarded.
+The data is then **transformed** by projecting it onto the remaining basis vectors.
+Using this low dimensional representation of the data, it is then possible to **reconstruct** a "denoised", low-rank version of the original data.
 This basic idea is illustrated in the cartoon below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">